arbor-sim/arbor/doc/cpp_domdec.rst

     .. cpp:enumerator:: multicore

-        Use multicore backend for all computation.
+        Use multicore backend.

     .. cpp:enumerator:: gpu

-        Use gpu back end when supported.
+        Use gpu back end.

         ..
 Note::
             Can only be set if the :cpp:class:`cell_group` type supports the GPU backend.

 .. cpp:class:: domain_decomposition

-    Meta data that describes a domain decomposition.
+    Describes a domain decomposition.
 Solely responsible for describing the distribution of cells across cell groups and domains.
+    Holds cell group descriptions (:cpp:member:`groups`) for cells assigned to the local domain, and a helper function (:cpp:member:`gid_domain`) used to look up which domain a cell has been assigned to.
+    Also has meta-data about the number of cells in the global model, and the number of domains over which the model is destributed.

     A load balancing algorithm generates the domain decomposition, for example see :cpp:func:`partition_load_balance`.

     .. cpp:function:: bool is_local_gid(cell_gid_type gid) const

-        Tests whether a gid is on the local domain.
+        Tests whether the cell with :cpp:var:`gid` is on the local domain.

     .. cpp:member:: std::function<int(cell_gid_type)> gid_domain

-        Return the domain id of cell with gid.
+        A callback function that returns the domain id that a cell assigned to (using global identifier :cpp:var:`gid`).
-        Supplied by the load balancing algorithm that generates the domain decomposition.
+        Set by the load balancing algorithm that generates the domain decomposition.

     .. cpp:member:: int num_domains